 Boat anglers will have the advantage of being able to cover more water in this sprawling reservoir.

-Also, it helps to be able to reach the deeper water, especially during the hot summer months when trout are seeking out the coolest areas.
+Also, it helps to be able to reach the deeper water, especially during the hot summer months when trout are likely to be seeking out the coolest and deepest areas.